-Here, Paul lists the second tablet of the Ten Commandments - how we are to treat our fellow man.
+Here, Paul lists the second tablet of the Ten Commandments - how we're to treat our fellow man.

-Realize, the commandments and Law were given because God wanted the Hebrews to know what love looked like...
+The Law and Commandments were given because God wanted the Jews to know what love looked like.
 But once Jesus put His love in our hearts the written rules were obsolete.
 Love fulfilled the Law.

-Real love won't lust after a neighbor's wife, or kill another person, or steal, or lie.
-It will give not take.
+Real love won't lust after a neighbor's wife, or kill another person, or steal from someone, or lie.
+It'll always give not take.